VLety/fastApiProject/README.md

 ```
 sudo systemctl restart nginx
 ```
-### Setup Systemd
+### Setup Systemd to manage API server as service with following actions: start, restart, stop and status
+> [!TIP]
-A tool that is starting to be common on linux systems is Systemd.
+> A tool that is starting to be common on linux systems is Systemd.
 It is a system services manager that allows for strict process management, resources and permissions control.
 ```
 sudo nano /etc/systemd/system/fastApiProject.service
 ```